Obayashi Group's Strengths by the Numbers

 - Growing demand for the development of social infrastructure with low environmental impact

-- Concerns about the economic security of Taiwan and other countries where we do business
+- Concerns about the economic security of Taiwan and other countries where we do business and assuring employee safety in the event of an emergency, as well as business continuity risk in such a situation

-- A business foundation in our existing overseas that is expanding and growing stronger through M&A and other measures
+- A business foundation in our existing overseas operations that is expanding and growing stronger through M&A and other measures

 - Promotion of decarbonization and well-being-oriented architecture utilizing Obayashi’s proprietary technologies (LEED and WELL Gold certification for O-NES TOWER (Thai Obayashi) and recognition for the construction of wooden structures and interiors in Australia)